 1st February onwards in Ireland is the beginning of our Springtime, what a wonderful time in the calendar.
-Birds start singing again and are looking for a mate !
+Birds start singing again so beautifully.
 I was in a forest the other day and the sound of the birds singing was just so refreshing after the long quiet winter.
 Have a listen below to a little recording I made.

 Some good news , I have been selected for the forthcoming ArtnetDLR Online exhibition “Transition” , photos and video to follow once that is launched. https://artnetdlr.ie/